Yandex Cloud

 • assign_public_ip: Internet access to the host via a public IP address, true or false.

-• folder_id: ID of the folder to create the cluster in.
+• folder_id: ID of the folder where you want to create your cluster.

-• network_id: ID of the network to create the cluster in.
+• network_id: ID of the network where you want to deploy your cluster.

 • service_account_id: Service account ID.